NAME

 EMBEDDING FILES

-Each test runs in a temporary directory, which is deleted and created when the test runs.
+Each test is performed in a temporary catalog, which is removed and created when starting the dough.

-The section of code on the line with the md file prefix File path: will be written to a file when tested at runtime.
+The code section in the line with the MD-file prefix File path: is written to the file when testing during execution.

 The code section in the md file prefix line File path is: will be compared to the file using the Test::More::is method.